alchemistbg/Software-University/README.md

     This folder contains the code from the first course from **Software Engineer** program in **[SoftUni](http://softuni.bg "Software University")**.

-2. Tech Module
+1. Tech Module
-    1. One
+    1. Programming Fundamentals
-    2. Two
+    2. Software Technologies